codewithmrkay/env-masker/README.md

 1. Open any `.env` or `.env.*` file.
 2. The extension will automatically mask the secret values.
 3. Use the **Toggle Masking** button in the top-right of the editor to show or hide actual values.
+4. Note : Please Close All .env files before exit Vs-Code . use button --> ❌Close All Env

 ---